v850/Send-Mail-and-SMS/README.md

 run command in command prompt so it acts as server to send and recieve Emails.

+Assuming mail server runs on localhost on port 1025

 ``
 python -m smtpd -c DebuggingServer -n localhost:1025 ``